Hair Colour Determines your Overall Value

 Some clients have had a colour analysis when they had dark hair.
 The recommendation is to have a colour analysis done every ten years.
 If there is a colour change during the ten year period and the colour changes to two or three shades darker or lighter there is an easy way to use your colour swatch.
 Just go to the lighter end of your colour swatch for your clothing and accessories if your hair is lighter.
 If you colour you hair slightly darker. use the colours at the darker end of your colour swatch.

-For example the woman on the left in this photograph may have once had quite dark hair.
+For example the woman in Image (1) may have once had quite dark hair.
 Now her overall value could be classed as Medium.
-The woman in the centre may once have had dark hair.
+The woman in Image (2) may once have had dark hair.
 Her hair is definitely light.
 She would have an overall light value.
-The woman on the right has more dark than light in her hair and she would be classed as deep overall value.
+The woman in Image (3) has more dark than light in her hair and she would be classed as deep overall value.

 One of the best ways to determine your overall value and check the value of your hair is to take a black and white photograph of yourself.
 You will soon see whether you have an overall light value or overall dark value.